axbg/talks/sibiu-web-meetup/presentation/slides.md

 It happens frequently for peers to want to remove some media tracks or add new ones after the connection is established

-For soft removal, a solution is to disable it, keeping the option to enable it again later:
+For soft removal, a solution is to disable it, having the option to enable it again later:

 ```js {none|1|2|all}
 if (captureUserMedia && capturedUserMedia.getVideoTracks().length > 0) {